 A: A well-written and well-implemented quality risk management plan is an integral and valuable element of an effective quality system.
 During the development and manufacturing of pharmaceutical products, the bottom line is that things can and will go wrong.
 The purpose of a quality risk management plan is to help ensure continued compliance with regulatory requirements, such as good manufacturing practices or good laboratory practices, when events occur during manufacturing that potentially impact patient safety and product quality.

-In developing your company’s plan, you will need to consider all aspects of the operation that impact the product.
-Managing your company’s risk with a well-defined plan may help reduce the activities associated with poor quality and inefficiencies associated with the product and the process, such as a reduction in deviations/investigations, scrap or wasted materials, customer complaints, and product yield.
+As an RCA risk management consultant is developing your company’s plan, we consider all aspects of the operation that impact the product.
+Managing your company’s risk with a well-defined plan may help reduce the activities associated with poor quality and inefficiencies associated with the product and the process, such as scrap or wasted materials, customer complaints, product yield and fewer deviations.

-The concept is to evaluate all aspects of the manufacturing process and identify areas of vulnerability.
-These vulnerabilities need to be assessed for their impact on the operation and the potential level of risk they pose.
+The best risk advisory firms will tell you to evaluate all aspects of the manufacturing process and identify areas of vulnerability.
+These vulnerabilities need to be evaluated during the risk assessment for impact on the operation and the potential level of risk they pose.
 A well-written quality risk management plan is an ongoing process requiring rigorous documentation throughout the product lifecycle.
 It provides a solid rationale for how to improve efficiency and spend resources on the important activities to improve product quality rather than on low-risk activities that have little to no impact.

 The second step is to evaluate the risk in terms of its impact on your ability to supply a quality product.
 In this case, frequent shut downs can lead to product rejections, yield loss, and potential drug shortages.
-Once the risk has been identified and the impact evaluated, controls to mitigate the potential situation need to be identified and implemented.
+Top risk advisory firms will identify the risk and the impact of controls to mitigate the potential situation.
 Some of the possible mitigation control strategies might include ensuring there are appropriate change parts for the line in inventory or plans to qualify the product production on a new more modern manufacturing line.

-The last key element needed is data input and management.
-The data evaluated should be able to indicate if and when you need to employ one of your control strategies.
+The last key element needed is data input and risk management procedure design.
+Conducting a risk assessment audit annually with your internal team can help evaluate your data sources and when you need to employ one of your control strategies.
 In this simple scenario, an increase in down time on the line or a steady decrease in yield could be indicators that the manufacturing line is headed for a catastrophic failure and steps need to be taken to prevent a drug shortage situation.

 Implementing a quality risk management plan in an organization can also be challenging.
 It needs to be introduced and discussed with all applicable function personnel involved in the operations including, but not limited to, finance, manufacturing, regulatory affairs, purchasing, auditing, and senior management.
 The plan should be dynamic and should be modified as situations change.